William Bonin: 1979–1980: Murders

-One attorney present for Bonin's eventual court case said the escalating levels of brutality he had exhibited toward his victims had been similar to that of a drug addict, requiring an ever-greater increase of dosage to maintain their euphoria.
-Bonin also likened his urges to addiction, emphasizing to neurologists his feelings of extreme restlessness and sexual frustration in the hours prior to his murders, and that he had felt an intense sense of excitement as he drove in search of his victims.
-Reserving Sundays for his girlfriend, he typically cruised the freeways on Fridays and Saturdays.
-Bonin also later described his feeling pleasure at hearing his victims scream, and sodomizing them.
-Dr. Albert Rosenstein, a forensic psychologist, predicted the killer was an intelligent sex offender in his late twenties or early thirties, had spent time in a psychiatric facility, and was abused as a child.
+During the murder period, Dr. Albert Rosenstein, a forensic psychologist, predicted the unknown killer was an intelligent sex offender in his late twenties or early thirties, who had spent time in a psychiatric facility and was abused as a child.
 He said that, while bisexual, the killer has never been comfortable with their homosexuality, and is repulsed by his actions.
 (Note: Another expert, Dr. Jonathan Pincus, later noted that while Bonin felt no remorse, he felt a great sense of embarrassment and shame concerning the details of his crimes, and confusion by his obsessive desire to murder.)